The inexact power augmented Lagrangian method for constrained nonconvex optimization: The inexact power augmented Lagrangian method

-Observe that the dual step size update rule (step \ref{eq:dual-step-size}) is constructed in a way that ensures boundedness of the multipliers.
-This is captured by the following lemma. \begin{lemma} The sequence of multipliers $\{ y^k \}_{k \in \bN}$ generated by \cref{alg:algorithm_nonconvex} is bounded:
+until the condition \eqref{eq:alm-inner-problem-condition} is satisfied.
+Observe also that the dual step size update rule (step \ref{eq:dual-step-size}) is constructed in a way that ensures boundedness of the multipliers.
+This is captured by the following lemma. \begin{lemma} The sequence $\{ y^k \}_{k \in \bN}$ generated by \cref{alg:algorithm_nonconvex} is bounded, i.e., there exists a $y_{\max} \in \bR$, such that \( \Vert y^{k} \Vert \leq y_{\max} \) for all \(k \geq 1\). \end{lemma} The proof is given in \cref{sec:ipalm-proofs}.
+We remark that the results in this work can be extended to incorporate unbounded sequences of multipliers, by following the proofs of \cite{li_rate-improved_2021}.
+The next lemma establishes that the iterates of \cref{alg:algorithm_nonconvex} remain in a compact set as long as the inner solver in step \ref{alg:x_update} monotonically decreases its objective.
+Hereby, and contrary to existing works \citep{sahin_inexact_2019,li_rate-improved_2021,bourkhissi_complexity_2025}, no compactness assumption is required on \(\dom g\).
+A proof is given in \cref{sec:ipalm-proofs}.